Get a Jump on that Christmas Baking

 Christmas baking started a bit earlier this year when I got opportunity to throw a baby shower for a new mother.
 I was happy to try out some new recipes and make use of some old ones but one cookie that I knew I had to make was Chai Shortbread.
 I had made Chai Shortbread previously for my Christmas goodie platter but that was before I started this blog.
-Who knows where I left the recipe…I sure don’t!
-Not to worry, the internet is a marvelous invention.
-A quick internet search and I found this super recipe from Delicious Everyday that looked to be a great substitute for the original.
+Who knows where I left the recipe…I sure don’t.
+So, instead I’m winging it with one of my regular shortbread recipes and bringing that Chai Spice in from memory!

 I love cookie recipes that can be made ahead and refrigerated until you need to bake them but I can attest to the fact that shortbread ALWAYS tastes better with a little age.
 If you can, make the cookies a couple of days before the big event and you will be rewarded with great flavour.